hocwebchuan/Rabbie-layout-basic-theme/README.md

 - [Something Missing?](#something-missing)

 ## Available Scripts to use SCSS parts
-In the project directory, follow these steps to setup SASS auto compile the CSS file:
+In the project directory, follow these script to setup SASS to auto compile the CSS file:

 ```sh
 npm install